systemson/BlankBoard/README.md

 # BlankBoard
-Laravel with AdminLTE template and user authentification.
+Laravel default instalation with users, roles and permissions.